-Face-to-face research is still popular - ESOMAR estimates about 25% of research is F2F - but the market is changing rapidly.
+Face-to-face research is still popular - ESOMAR estimates about 25% of research are F2F - but the market is changing rapidly.
 Internet access is very high in Korean households and is well represented in all demographics.
 For this reason, some companies are conducting online research as a way to get the most bang for their buck.

 What is holding back companies from conducting more online research in Korea?

-Some is due to the industry itself not being comfortable recommending online methods.
+Some are due to the industry itself not being comfortable recommending online methods.
 There is a comfort in repeating tried and true methods like phone and face-to-face, but the reality is that consumers are busier than ever, and market research firms need to adapt to this.

 It does take some effort to adapt to online.
 Simply programming an offline survey may result in a poor study, but we think that as more firms understand the benefits of online there will be even more of a shift to this methodology.